mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/configure-jwt/kotlin.md

 )
 ```

 Now it's time to fill previously generated JWT.
-Replace `ALICE_TOKEN` placeholder with real value obtained in a previous step.
+Replace `ALICE_TOKEN` and `BOB_TOKEN` placeholders with real values obtained in a previous step:

-Notice that these constants and values are hardcoded to store the properties of users.
-This makes it easier to use these values later in this tutorial.
+Notice that these values are hardcoded.
+This makes it easier to use these values later in this tutorial, however in production application they should be retrieved from external API.